A Life In Writing...

 killer Roy Fontaine, the so-called Evil Butler.
 The first episode of this mini-series subsequently

-made it through to the final 13% of scripts assessed as part of the BBC Script Room 12 for Drama
+made it through to the final 13% of scripts in the 2017 BBC Script Room 12 for Drama.

-in 2017.
-Alan’s most recent novels include a coruscating exploration of modern sexual mores
+Alan’s novels from the early '10s include a coruscating exploration of modern sexual mores

 In 2015 Alan completed an MA in Creative Writing at London’s Metropolitan University, a